 - Generally, I don’t like using coconut milk with additives, but I have found that something with an emulsifier, like guar gum, keeps the yogurt from separating to maintain a smoother texture.
 You can use a product without it, but you may have to toss it in a blender if you want to get that texture back.
 I like Earth’s Choice Coconut Cream.

 - The probiotic capsule I use is Plantbiotic 45 Billion; this is my regular probiotic, so I already have it at home.
-You should be able to use pretty much anything, but make sure there are enough probiotics to get the job done.
+You should be able to use pretty much anything (avoid those with FOS, though), but make sure there are enough probiotics to get the job done.
 If you have a weaker capsule, use more than one.

 - As I mentioned with the sauerkraut, you should never heat fermented foods, as it will kill the good bacteria that nourishes your gut.

 Here are a few ways I like to enjoy my coconut yogurt: